- Wide range of powertrains

 What's new for the 2021 Ford Explorer?

-With the Explorer, Ford offers a bevy of trims and powertrains to satisfy shoppers—base, XLT, Limited, ST, and Platinum.
+With the Explorer, Ford offers a bevy of trims and powertrains to satisfy shoppers—base, XLT, Enthusiast ST, Limited, ST, and Platinum.
 Most Explorers on the lot will have a 2.3-liter turbo-4 under the hood that makes 300 horsepower paired to a 10-speed automatic transmission.
 Rear-wheel drive is standard, but all-wheel drive will be equipped on many Explorers.
-The Explorer Limited offers a hybrid version that uses a 3.3-liter V-6 teamed to an electric motor and hybrid battery pack that makes 318 hp combined, and can return up to 28 mpg combined, according to the EPA.
+The Explorer Limited and Platinum offer a hybrid version that uses a 3.3-liter V-6 teamed to an electric motor and hybrid battery pack that makes 318 hp combined, and can return up to 28 mpg combined, according to the EPA.

 Heated front seats are standard on the Explorer XLT now, and that’s the version we recommend for most buyers.
 The XLT also offers a sporty exterior package with big wheels that may appeal to some (at the expense of a stiffer ride) and the sport-adjacent Explorer ST can be fitted with 21-inch wheels covering massive high-performance brake pads.